Rights and Responsibilities of Patients

 Patients have the right to object to information they provide in confidence being disclosed to a third party in a form that identifies them, even if this is someone who might provide essential healthcare.

-Patients have the right to see their medical records; where copies of records are requested, a fee will be charged in accordance with the Act.
+Patients have the right to see their medical records; where copies of records are requested, a fee may be charged.

 Freedom of Information